millakortelainen/horseAlgorithm/documentation/week-reports/week-report-4.md

 Everything is going well.

 ## What next?
 Next I'm going to write performance tests.
+I should also consider what data structures I want to implement myself.

 ## Hours used
-Past week I have worked total 5 hours with this project.
+Past week I have worked total 14 hours with this project.